 “Under this broken roof, it’s only rain that I feel, been wishing out the days, come back.”

-2008 was rough for the Wolverines, but for Michigan fans that haven’t seen such a tumultuous year in decades, there’s plenty to hope for leading into 2009.
+2008 was rough for the Wolverines.
+Michigan fans haven’t seen such a tumultuous year in decades.
+Still, there’s plenty to hope for leading into 2009.
 After all, look back to Rich Rodriguez at West Virginia, where year one was a similar disaster, followed by significant improvement.
 Rodriguez has a number of new recruits that will fit his system and combined with the current roster adding experience, there could be a similar turnaround in Ann Arbor this year.
 Don’t expect an elite finish just yet, but definitely look for a “come back”.

 Top Returnee: DE Brandon Graham (10 sacks, 10 tackles for loss in 2008)